 - Las Vegas Strip - The iconic destination in Las Vegas, it is home to casinos, hotels, nightclubs, restaurants, and more.

 - Red Rock Canyon National Conservation Area - Located near Las Vegas, this area offers picturesque drives through its red-stone canyon structures.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 New Mexico Route